Libaration/Libaration.github.io/_posts/2021-02-20-instagram_feed_designer_js_project.markdown

     }
 ```
 We do the same as we did for User but this time create a new photo
-and with each Photo we create a new ES6 Class for Photo's which has functions of it's own as wel!
+and with each Photo we create a new instance of the ES6 Class for Photo's which has functions of it's own as wel! such as photo.displayPhoto()
 So we can now display that photo which will render everything to the DOM showing us all users photos.
 #### Photo Class
 ```